Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 This is not unique to Gemini.
 The same applies to DALL-E, Midjourney, Stable Diffusion, and every other image generation tool.
 The legal status of AI image copyright is evolving, and courts in different countries are reaching different conclusions.
 The EU AI Act, for instance, focuses more on disclosure requirements than on copyright ownership.

 It is important to distinguish this visible watermark from SynthID, which is a separate technology.
-SynthID is an invisible, machine-readable watermark that Google embeds directly into the pixel data of AI-generated images.
+SynthID is an invisible, machine-readable watermark developed by Google DeepMind that is embedded directly into the pixel data during image generation.
 You cannot see it.
 It survives cropping, resizing, screenshotting, and most forms of editing.
-SynthID is designed for automated detection by platforms and researchers, not for human eyes.
+As of March 2026, over 20 billion pieces of AI-generated content have been watermarked with SynthID across images, text, audio, and video.
+You can even verify whether an image contains SynthID by uploading it to the Gemini app.

 The visible Nano Banana watermark is a different thing entirely.
 It is a branding overlay, similar to how stock photo sites add watermarks to preview images.
 It sits on top of the image content and can be removed without affecting the underlying pixel data.